Tornadoes of 2021: August 17–19 (Tropical Storm Fred)

-August 23 (China)
+August 25 (China)

-On August 23, an EF2 tornado touched down in the city of Huludao in Liaoning Province, China.
+On August 25, an EF2 tornado touched down in the city of Huludao in Liaoning Province, China.
 The narrow but strong tornado downed power lines, snapped or uprooted large trees, and damaged multiple homes and apartment buildings, some of which sustained shattered windows and had roofing torn off.
 Brick fencing was blown over, and projectiles were driven into the exterior walls of structures as well.
-A high-end EF2 tornado also touched down in a rural area outside of Jinzhou, knocking down metal truss electrical transmission towers, and snapping or uprooting many hardwood trees, a few of which sustained some low-end debarking.
-Power poles were snapped, vehicles were damaged, and a brick outbuilding was destroyed.
-Farm fields were also scoured by the tornado.

 August 23 (Canada)

 An EF2 tornado touched down near Hodgeville, Saskatchewan, heavily damaging a farm.
 Another tornado was confirmed east of Kindersley and was given an EF0 rating.
 No injuries were reported.